-32 (1989) AC 324.
+&lt;sup>33 (1989) AC 324.

-MR. examined the burdensome responsibilities placed upon multiple directorships, even among rival businesses, and cautioned that a director holding interlocking directorships is walking a tight rope.
+burdensome responsibilities placed upon multiple directorships, even among rival businesses, and cautioned that "a director holding interlocking directorships is walking a tight rope."
 In the Meyer case, it was decided that the nominee members of a co-operative society had run the firm in a way that was discriminatory against the minority by operating slowly and favouring the competing society's business.